Iweavetales/LunarX/CONTRIBUTING.md

 # Contributing to LunarX

-Your sentences are clear in intent, but they could benefit from some grammatical improvements.
-Here's a revised version:

 Currently, I am developing its basic features to make it production-ready.
 Feel free to contribute your code.
 I will review it and, if suitable, merge it into LunarX.